 Those three workouts are going to last for 20 to 60 minutes, depending on the workout.
 No two-hour marathon workouts.
 This does mean intense workouts, you won’t be pedaling the stationary bike while reading a magazine.

-These three workouts should be a combination of resistance training and intense interval training.
+Our friends at Waist Trainer Reviewer (waisttrainerreviewer.com) says these three workouts should be a combination of resistance training and intense interval training.
 Resistance training allows you to keep your muscle while losing fat.
 If you don’t do resistance training a lot of the weight you lose will be muscle, not just fat and this will slow down your metabolism and make you skinny at.
 You want to get lean and strong, not skinny and soft.

 To make things easy, all you need for these workouts are a simple kettlebell or dumbbell.
 Here’s a sample workout that can be used.